COVID-19: How to Isolate and Notify Close Contacts

 Create a Self-Care Kit

-Create a self-care kit for your isolation or quarantine that contains:
+Create a self-care kit that contains:

 • Digital thermometer (for daily use)